-- The economic risk is the highest in the eastern part of the Cotopaxi province (parishes of Guaitacama, Joseguando Bajo, Poalo, San Juan de Pastocalle, Tanicuchi, Toacaso, Saquisili, Chanchagua, Chantilin) and the southern part of the Pinchincha province (Machachi, Aloasi, El Chaupi), - The environmental risk is high in the province of Cotopaxi due to the presence of natural reserves, and in the province of Napo due to the Amazonian forest, - The physical risk is high for parishes close to the volcano, with the two most affected parishes of Mulalo and Machachi having a 50% probability of having a collapse of 100% of the buildings (i.e. \sim 2200 and \sim 6200 buildings respectively) in the case of an eruption of VEI 4.
+- The economic risk is the highest in the eastern part of the Cotopaxi province (parishes of Guaitacama, Joseguando Bajo, Poalo, San Juan de Pastocalle, Tanicuchi, Toacaso, Saquisili, Chanchagua and Chantilin) and the southern part of the Pinchincha province (Machachi, Aloasi, El Chaupi). - The environmental risk is high in the province of Cotopaxi due to the presence of natural reserves, and in the province of Napo due to the Amazonian forest. - The physical risk is high for parishes close to the volcano, with the two most affected parishes of Mulalo and Machachi having a 50 % probability of having a collapse of 100 % of the buildings (i.e. ~2,200 and ~6,200 buildings, respectively) in the case of an eruption of VEI 4.

-Acknowledgements This research was possible thanks to the generous support of the Fondation Marc Birkigt, Geneva (S. Biass).
-The authors are grateful to Olivier Senegas, Luca dell'Oro and the UNOSAT team as well as Ali Asgary for the invaluable scientific discussions.
-Fig. 2 The matic vulnerability maps per parroquia for a economic vulnerability and b physical vulnerability.
-N/A refers to gaps in the census survey.
-Vulnerability classes are defined using values in Table 1.
-Vulnerability maps for all the mes can be found in Online Resource 1.
+Acknowledgments This research was possible thanks to the generous support of the Fondation Marc Birkigt, Geneva (S. Biass).
+The authors are grateful to Olivier Senegas, Luca dell'Oro and Ali Asgary for the invaluable scientific discussions, and to two anonymous reviewers for improving this manuscript.